Bromgard/rcblack/grammar/case.md

 If you regularly write in English you know that apostrophe in the genitive plural slot can be annoying, but it functions as a way to distinguish plural possessive from the singular possessive.
 The plural slots are also showing some signs of instability, particularly when a noun already ends with an _s_.
 Do I type _Russ' frisbee_, or _Russ's frisbee_?
 The style guides aren't consistent so I will never know which is correct.

 The second way the genitive is expressed in English is with the word, _of_.
 In the phrase, _The fall of Troy_, there is a possessive relationship between _Troy_ and _fall_.
-You can rewrite this phrase as, _Troy's fall_, and it does make sense, and you can feel the "genitiveness" of both versions if you're fluent in English.
-But the range of meaning between these two English genitives are a little different.
+You can rewrite this phrase as, _Troy's fall_, and it does make sense.
+But the range of meaning between these two English genitives are a little different with other usages.
 If I wanted to clear up my confusion by writing, "where is the frisbee of Russ?" it would sound a little weird.
-This is because the _of_ genitive is different and carries a meaning of affiliation.
+This is because the _of_ genitive is different and also carries a meaning of affiliation.
 I am Russ _of_ Seattle.
 I've read Geoffrey _of_ Monmouth, and I've listened to Gang _of_ Four.
 This affiliative meaning is covered in the Old Icelandic genitive noun form, but there are prepositions that trigger the genitive case like English, _of_.
 Those can be found [here](http://rcblack.net/grammar/prepositions/).

 ## The Nominative case